-- Direct method: In this method, the number of organisms in a given area are counted.
-For eg., the bacterial colonies are counted to determine the number of bacteria growing in a petri plate.
+- Direct method: In this method, the number of organisms in a given area is counted.
+For e.g., the bacterial colonies are counted to determine the number of bacteria growing in a petri plate.

 - Relative densities: The relative densities are taken into account when the population is very large and cannot be counted.
 For eg., The total density of a fish in a given water body can be estimated by the number of fish caught per trap.

 On the contrary, the pyramid of biomass is the total amount of living matter at each trophic level.
 The grassland ecosystem shows the upright pyramid.
-In this the biomass of plants (producers) is higher than the biomass of eagle (tertiary consumers).
+In this, the biomass of plants (producers) is higher than the biomass of eagles (tertiary consumers).